 Our understanding of hardness and relative hardness between materials is key to manufacturing metal products.
 The correlation of hardness with other mechanical properties also makes it possible for us to predict, with a high degree of accuracy, the strength and ductility of a material without submitting it to destructive testing.

 Ductility describes a metal’s amenability to being drawn or stretched without breaking.
 It is one of the crowning mechanical properties of a metal.
 Without a sound understanding of the science of ductility, manufacturers would be unable to guarantee the safety of their machinery.

 In this blog, we’ll explain why manufacturers rely on ductility to guide them in casting parts that uphold integrity in service while protecting machinery against catastrophic failure.

-Past civilizations had very practical reasons for caring about metal properties.
-They had to ask questions like “Can I break my enemy’s sword before he breaks mine?” or “How thick does my armor need to be to provide any protection at all?”
-They might not have known it, but these soldiers and gladiators were primarily concerned with material strength.
+Past civilizations had practical reasons for caring about metal properties.
+They asked questions like “Can I break my enemy’s sword before he breaks mine?” or “How thick does my armor need to be to provide enough protection?”
+These warriors had a vested interest in material strength.